chriszuercher1/python_mqtt_weather_data/README.md

 ### Usage

-The mosquitto broker should automatically start after installation (see setup.sh).
+The mosquitto broker should automatically start after the first setup of your GitHub Codespaces environment (see setup.sh).

-To make sure it runs, you can open a Terminal and type:
+To make sure it runs after every restart of your GitHub Codespaces environment, type:

 ```bash
 mosquitto -d